 Sandy Dunes Adventure Golf

 The biggest of the miniature golf circuit is Sandy Dunes Adventure Golf.
-It’s a short drive west of Port Austin this modern course sports Huron County’s largest, (and only), waterfall in the Thumb.
-Enjoy an ice cream as you strike the various elevated holes on this 18 hole.
-Just don’t get wet in the Upper Thumbs only waterfall in the area.
+It’s a short drive west of Port Austin.
+This modern course sports Huron County’s largest (and only) waterfall in the Thumb.
+Enjoy an ice cream as you strike the various elevated holes on this 18-hole.

 Tip of the Thumb Mini Golf